 Hospitals for children, access to life saving therapies, and palliative and end-of-life support for children are rare in resource-constrained countries.

 A major focus of Two Worlds Cancer Collaboration has been to support curative interventions for childhood cancers.
-2WCC in partnership with INCTR is developing resources and protocols that can be implemented and sustained by care professionals in resource-constrained communities.
+Two Worlds Cancer in partnership with INCTR is developing resources and protocols that can be implemented and sustained by care professionals in resource-constrained communities.

 Two Worlds pediatric care goals: